reagent-project/reagent/docs/FAQ/CljsjsReactProblems.md

 # Answer

-If you see problems about accessing `React` or `ReactDOM` object or some React method after you have updated your dependencies, Reagent or some other dependency which uses React.
-Problem is probably that you have `cljsjs/react` or `cljsjs/react-dom` version which doesn't work with Reagent, or different version of React and ReactDOM, which don't work together.
+If you see errors about accessing `React` or `ReactDOM` object or some React method after you have updated your dependencies, the problem is probably conflicting `cljsjs/react` or `cljsjs/react-dom` versions.
+Other dependencies than Reagent might bring in versions which don't work with Reagent, or a library which only depends on one of the packages might cause React and ReactDOM versions to conflict.

 To fix this you should check `lein deps :tree` or `boot show -d`, and check which version of Cljsjs React packages you have.